 Here’s a question we just got from one of our readers:

-Hey there 🙂 I have Outlook 365 installed on my computer which is quite an upgrade from my previous email client.
-But here’s the thing: Every once and then when i start Outlook on my laptop (which is typically connected to the network via Wifi,) it shows that Outlook is disconnected from the server even though the internet is working and i am not really able to receive emails.
+Hey there 🙂 I have Office Outlook 365 installed on my computer which is quite an upgrade from the previous email client i was using.
+But here’s the thing: Every once and then when i start Outlook on my Windows 11 laptop (which is typically connected to the network via Wifi,) it shows that Outlook is disconnected from the server even though the internet is working and i am not really able to receive emails.
 Sometimes i am prompted that Outlook needs my password.
 Any ideas about how to fix this so i can reconnect to my server?

-- Your Outlook client is working in the so-called offline mode, and can’t connect to your mail server.
+- Your Outlook client is stuck in offline mode, and therefore you can’t connect to your mail server.

-- Your Outlook client is online, but for some reason it is disconnected from the server so it can’t refresh your mailbox.
+- Your Outlook client is online but for some reason it is disconnected from the server so it can’t refresh your mailbox.
 This could be related to network / VPN connectivity or Outlook related issues.

 Offline access to Outlook might be beneficial if you are traveling or would like to access your mailbox from places with no reliable network connectivity.
 That said, when online, you most probably would like to connect to the mail server and start sending and receiving your emails.